drogonframework/drogon/examples/jsonstore/README.md

 ## API

 #### /get-token
-Generates a token that the user can use to create, read, modify and delete records.
+Generate a token that the user can use to create, read, modify and delete records.

 * **method**: GET
 * **URL params**: None